JonSteinn/Simple-Http/README.md

 # Simple HTTP
 A VERY SIMPLE http framework in C using unix socket API and glib. **This is in no way meant to be used, safe, or confine to the RFCs**.
-This is just made for fun, looking under the hood and exploring the unix socket API.
+This is just made for fun, to explore the unix socket API.
 GLib er used for hash tables and strings.

 ## Video demo
 (I accidentally placed body inside header in some places)